Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 Immerse yourself in the nature and culture of Japan through the lens of art, architecture, design, cuisine, and gardens.

-Our journey will start and end in the bustling capital of Tokyo, where we will immerse ourselves in art and nature as we visit sacred Shinto shrines, dazzling gardens, and bustling contemporary neighborhoods.
-Our journey continues with a visit to Benesse Art Site (Naoshima and other nearby destination “art islands”), home to a contemporary art hotel, unforgettable unique museums, and site-specific art.
+Our journey begins in the bustling capital of Tokyo, where we will immerse ourselves in art and nature as we visit sacred Shinto shrines, dazzling gardens, and vibrant contemporary neighborhoods.
+We then travel to Odawara, the site of Hiroshi Sugimoto’s Enoura Observatory, where architecture, art, and astronomy align with the seasonal path of the sun.
 In the ancient capital of Kyoto, we will explore Buddhist monasteries to experience rock gardens, temple architecture, the way of tea, a traditional vegetarian lunch, an artist studio visit, and dinner at a private home with a performance by a “geisha in training.”
-Our final days in Tokyo focus on the vibrancy of new art and architecture.
+Our next destination is the Benesse Art Site (Naoshima and other nearby art islands), home to unforgettable museums, site-specific installations, and a contemporary art hotel.
+We conclude with final days back in Tokyo, focusing on the vibrancy of new art and architecture.
 We’ll travel via taxi, private van, ferry boats, and trains, including the “shinkansen” bullet train.

 The Japanese cherish nature, and our late march visit is the usual start of cherry blossom time -- the quintessential Japan seasonal celebration.
 We'll also visit rock- and strolling gardens, view ancient, modern, and contemporary renderings of the landscape, and learn how Japanese cuisine connects so strongly to the earth and sea.
 Culinary experiences include food shopping (in traditional markets, shops, and department stores), an elegant seasonal kai-seki banquet in a private home, a vegetarian shōjin ryōri Buddhist lunch at a temple, and more.